hplp/ai-hardware-project-ethan-bella-eric/README.md

 If issues are experienced, or additional documentation is preferred: [Edge Impulse Issues](issues/Edge-Issues.md)

 ### Hardware Integration
+After the model is completed, it can be deployed on the edge device.
+A serial connection is the default way to receive the classification data once the model is flashed, as the board runs inferences continuously.

 (PARAGRAPH)
 - Results/what would have been expected results
 - Issues with integration